fa7ar/o-drive/DEPLOYMENT.md

 Configure email and scheduled automation delivery separately if those features are enabled; optional-secret presence is not an end-to-end feature test.

+##How to get ODRIVE_ENCRYPTION_KEY:

+openssl rand -base64 32 or use Node node -e "console.log(require('crypto').randomBytes(32).toString('base64'))" and wrangler secret put ODRIVE_ENCRYPTION_KEY save as secret on tab Settings your Cloudflare Workers

 ## Database portability: current boundary

 `src/database/postgres.server.ts` implements `DatabaseAdapter` using the Supabase